sannnir/Project-My-own-Salt-state/README.md

 Own notes
+### 1. Create virtual machines and install a Salt master-minion architecture

+By creating minions I am going to use Vagrant.
+I have already downloaded it to my host-computer (you can find more info about that from [here](https://github.com/sannnir/h6_Kulkurin-Projekti))

 Testing locally that my salt-state works
 I first deleted all the files (git, micro, netcat) because I got them all on my master.